 What specific tools, software, and management skills are you using to navigate this crisis?

-The latest crop of business technology tools can help you run your business more efficiently.
-The goal is to work smarter, not harder—so that we can focus on the work we do best.
-When it comes to running a business, having the right tool for the job can make a big difference.
+The latest business technology tools can help you run your business more efficiently.
+The goal is to work smarter, not harder—so that we can focus on our best work.
+Having the right tool for the job can make a big difference when running a business.
 For technology businesses to scale, prioritizing & optimizing teamwork is essential.